7. General operational matters

 - when using a traffic sign route, write down place names if the candidate is struggling to understand the place name

-- limit the verbal direction section to just two instructions at one time
+- limit the verbal direction section to just two instructions at one time. (not applicable for car tests)

-- on the verbal direction pre brief suggest if it helps that directions can be given as ‘next side’ rather than ‘left’ or ‘right’ for example ‘at end of road turn to my side, take the next road to your side and at the roundabout take the exit to your side.
+- on the verbal direction pre-brief suggest if it helps that directions can be given as ‘next side’ rather than ‘left’ or ‘right’ for example ‘at end of road turn to my side, take the next road to your side and at the roundabout take the exit to your side.
 So, (showing diagram) that’s end - my side, then turn - your side, roundabout - your side.
-Can you repeat that please’
+Can you repeat that please’? (not applicable for car tests)

-- if considered necessary to help the candidate visualise an instruction a simple written prompt may be placed on the diagram, for example ‘petrol station’.
-(Examiners should ensure that a ‘clean’ diagram is used for subsequent tests)
+- if considered necessary to help the candidate visualise an instruction a simple written prompt may be placed on the diagram, for example ‘petrol station’ (examiners should ensure that a ‘clean’ diagram is used for subsequent tests). (not applicable for car tests)

 7.36: Test transfer guidance - DL91